Harry Bluestone: Career

 Harry moved to Hollywood in 1935 with the Lennie Hayton Orchestra, which had been known as the Ipana Troubadors on Fred Allen's Show in New York, when it became the first orchestra on Your Hit Parade (eventually replaced in 1939 by the Raymond Scott).
 Bluestone had his own 15-minute radio show, recorded for Brunswick Records and was hired by Paramount Studios as its concertmaster.

 He enlisted in the Air Force in 1942, rose to the rank of Master Sergeant and organised both the Army Air Force Orchestra and the Army Air Force Training Command Orchestra that replaced Glenn Miller, who went overseas to his eventual death.

 After the war, Bluestone set up his own orchestra which backed Jo Stafford and Dinah Shore.
 He also got a first taste of the music library business as production manager for Standard Transcriptions.
 Among his discoveries while recording in France (to get around Jimmy Petrillo's union) was singer Robert Clary, who later co-starred on Hogan's Heroes.
-Bluestone spent the rest of his life setting up various music publishing houses, writing and getting out his baton or violin, as a heavily in-demand "first chair," to work on hundreds of albums by a wide variety of artists, including the Beach Boys, Peggy Lee, Dolly Parton, Lionel Richie, Stevie Wonder and the Beatles (on their album Sgt.
-Pepper's Lonely Hearts Club Band).
+Bluestone spent the rest of his life setting up various music publishing houses, writing and getting out his baton or violin, as a heavily in-demand "first chair," to work on hundreds of albums by a wide variety of artists, including the Beach Boys, Peggy Lee, Dolly Parton, Lionel Richie, and Stevie Wonder.
 He also wrote books in the 1980s on playing violin, guitar and trumpet.

 Bluestone lived with his wife "Le Bluestone".
 He died of complications of Parkinson's disease in 1992.